Igigog/anomaly-modding-book/src/scripting/script_animations.md

 Also, an .omf file itself is not a motion. .omf files usually store multiple motions.
 If you want to add a new motion, you’ll need to either

 1. put your motion into an existing .omf file or
 2. make a new .omf file that will store your motions.

-<h3>.anm animations</h3>
+### .anm animations

 In turn, these can be divided into two subcategories:

-<h4>Camera animations</h4>
+#### Camera animations

 These are much simpler due to their nature.
 Camera animations represent a screen effect - for example, leaning when an actor equips a helmet or a suit, ‘kickback’ effect when enhanced recoil effects are enabled, camera animations when reloading (mostly used by weapon mods like Boomsticks and Sharpsticks; not to be confused with hands motions) etc.

-<h4>‘Universal’ animations</h4>
+#### ‘Universal’ animations

 This is not an official name, of course, it’s just something I came up with to distinguish these from the simple screen effects.
 I’d better describe them with an example.

 In Anomaly, there’s a ‘misfire’ animation.
 Try to shoot a gun without any ammo, and you’ll see slight hands movement.
 This is ‘misfire.anm’ animation.

 Point is, this is not exactly a screen effect type of .anm file, and yet this is not an .omf-type motion.
 It can be used with any object the actor is holding, i.e. it’s not tied to a specific gun.